viklund/courses/r_programming/1611/Exercises/Vectors.md

 ## Create and modify vectors<a id="orgheadline5"></a>

 Open R-studio and create two numeric vectors named x and y that are of equal length.
-Use the vectors to answer the questions below.
+Use these vectors to answer the questions below.

 :computer: **Create vectors**
 <details>